Women in Bowls Strategy

 - Respect and welcome women and girls: Ensure the spirit of the game is based on enjoyment and inclusion.
 Women name poor behaviour as the leading reason as to why they leave the game, whilst men name constraints on their time.

 - Encourage women in leadership roles: Diversity on the Club Board and in management roles can bring fresh ideas, new prospective and identify unforeseen risks.

 Women in Bowls Working Party

-- Vic Health ‘This Girl Can’ ambassador, Victorian bowler, Eastern Ranges Region board member.
+- Courtney Gabb – Vic Health ‘This Girl Can’ ambassador.

-- BA hall of fame member, 650+ caps for Australian Jackaroos, Commonwealth Games gold medallist, 4x World champion.
+- Karen Murphy – BA Hall of Fame member, 650+ caps for Australian Jackaroos, Commonwealth Games gold medallist, 4x World champion.

 Women in Bowls Survey

 BA is committed to making Bowls in Australia a more diverse and inclusive sport.